 What’s on the Menu?
 Ordering and Drinking French Coffee

-OK, that’s a trick question because there often is no menu.
-But most cafés serve the same coffee drinks.
+OK, that’s a trick question because often there’s no menu.
+But most cafés serve the same types of coffee drinks.
 Pick your favorites from the list below and you can’t go wrong.

 For the French, that is ordinary coffee.
 Filter coffee (café filtré) doesn’t feature in French coffee culture and is only served in expat homes and the more touristy spots.
 And don’t expect bottomless cups.

-4. Café crème: the closest thing to a cappuccino in France.
+Café crème: the closest thing to a cappuccino or café latte in France.
 Expect an espresso, steamed milk and a generous helping of froth.

 Stirring Things Up: Milk, Sugar and More